Demand forecasting: Stage 4: estimation of parameters

-Stage 5: Checking the Accuracy of the Model
+Stage 5: checking the accuracy of the model

 Calculating demand forecast accuracy is the process of determining the accuracy of forecasts made regarding customer demand for a product.
-Understanding and predicting customer demand is vital to manufacturers and distributors to avoid stock-outs and maintain adequate inventory levels.
+Understanding and predicting customer demand is vital to manufacturers and distributors to avoid stock-outs and to maintain adequate inventory levels.
 While forecasts are never perfect, they are necessary to prepare for actual demand.
 In order to maintain an optimized inventory and effective supply chain, accurate demand forecasts are imperative.

 Calculating the accuracy of supply chain forecasts

 Forecast accuracy in the supply chain is typically measured using the Mean Absolute Percent Error or MAPE.
-Statistically MAPE is defined as the average of percentage errors.
+Statistically, MAPE is defined as the average of percentage errors.